Wasteman: Production

 The film is directed by Cal McMau and written by Hunter Andrews and Eoin Doran.
 It is produced by Bankside Films and produced by Sophia Gibber and Myles Payne of Agile Films with Philip Barantini and Samantha Beddoe’s It’s All Made Up Productions and Hoopsa Films.

+The film was planned to be directed by the Safdie brothers, but the Safdies decided to make Uncut Gems instead.

 The cast is led by David Jonsson and Tom Blyth and also includes Alex Hassell, Corin Silva and Neil Linpow.

 Principal photography took place in London and Somerset in the summer of 2024.
 Filming locations included Shepton Mallet Prison.